Atomistica/atomistica/README.md

 ![Atomistica](https://github.com/Atomistica/atomistica/blob/master/images/logo.png)

-Atomistica is a library of interatomic potentials.
+Atomistica is a library of interatomic potentials, including empirical potentials and non-orthogonal tight-binding.
 It is designed to be plugged into different simulation environments.
 We currently support the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) and the [Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS)](http://lammps.sandia.gov/).
 A list of interatomic potentials can be found [here](POTENTIALS.md).